 HonorHealth and TGen investigators suggest this granular analysis could lead to better treatments for pancreatic cancer patients

 SCOTTSDALE, Ariz. — Sept.
-29, 2020 — Led by HonorHealth Research and Innovation Institute and the Translational Genomics Research Institute (TGen), an affiliate of City of Hope, an international team of researchers have described in detail the individual cells that comprise the pancreatic cancer microenvironment, a critical step in devising new treatment options for patients with this aggressive and difficult-to-treat disease.
+29, 2020 — Led by HonorHealth Research Institute and the Translational Genomics Research Institute (TGen), an affiliate of City of Hope, an international team of researchers have described in detail the individual cells that comprise the pancreatic cancer microenvironment, a critical step in devising new treatment options for patients with this aggressive and difficult-to-treat disease.

 The study results were published today in the scientific journal Genome Medicine, a publication of Springer Nature.